initstring/evil-ssdp/README.md

 # Thanks
 Thanks to ZeWarren and his project [here](https://github.com/ZeWaren/python-upnp-ssdp-example).
 I used this extensively to understand how to get the basics for SSDP working.
+Thanks to the pentest geek and their phishing templates [here](https://github.com/pentestgeek/phishing-frenzy-templates).
+I used the Office365 login page from there.
+Thanks to [Dwight Hohnstein](https://github.com/djhohnstein) for his great work to implement cool features like basic authentication, realm support, and automatic redirection in evilSSDP.
+He kindly wrote and provided code to make this work.

 Also thanks to Microsoft for developing lots of fun insecure things to play with.